 I wish I had the energy and time to groom every single dog from daily inquiries, but somewhere along this ride, I need to be realistic.
 I can’t groom them all.

 Hot new tools have been introduced on Facebook that look to be very exciting and could be an answer to a prayer.
 I almost can’t wait to try them out myself.
-There are many power-operated machines, pools, nozzles, nail polishers, electronic flea combs, etc; In the category called “My 2 Cents,” I will review many of the gadgets I’ve tried myself and report them to my readers.
+There are many power-operated machines, pools, nozzles, nail polishers, electronic flea combs, etc; I will review many of the gadgets I’ve tried myself and report them to my readers here on the blog.

 The general public can be taught how to use professional-grade tools and products- The Home Depot tool Dept is proof!

 We need more groomers in the marketplace to service all the dogs.
 There is a shortage of “good” groomers everywhere.
 Groom shops are always on the lookout for good groomers with good skills and good attitudes, but turnover still remains high and can be a problem for the many new clients needing and looking for the services.
 Groom schools are churning out groomers, but there aren’t that many schools.
 Houston, we’ve got a problem… there just aren’t enough groomers.
 So, with increasing popularity for dogs in human lives, the problem of not being able to find a servicer will only get worse.

 With this blog I hope to encourage more people to learn basic groom skills at home.
 And out of the DIYers, will be those who want to improve skills by attending a grooming school, opening a shop in their town, volunteer at a shelter or buy a van and become a mobile groomer.
 When I began grooming in 2002, I often said that when I retire I wanted to teach dog grooming at a community college.
 This blog is the closest to doing that.